nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/BOOK_4_ASSESSMENT.md

 This project will help you assess your ability to apply the JavaScript skills that you practiced in this book.

-1. Functions
-1. Modules
-1. Iteration
-1. Objects
-1. Arrays
-1. Handling browser generated events
 1. Generating custom events
-1. Handling custom events
+2. Handling browser generated, and custom, events
-1. State management
+4. State management (transient and permanent)
-1. Displaying state as HTML
+5. Displaying state as HTML
-1. User input with radio options
+6. User input with radio options
+7. HTTP requests with async/await

 ## Application Overview